-Continue in the 4th annual rendition of a week dedicated to graduate student support and resources, including helpful workshops, engaging panels, and opportunities for networking and socialization the week of September 20th.
-Keep your eyes open for your invitations via email!
+Continue in the 5th annual rendition of a week dedicated to graduate student support and resources, including helpful workshops, engaging panels, and opportunities for networking and socialization.
+Coming November 2022!

 The Meeting of the Minds Student Research Symposium provides CSUSB graduate and undergraduate students the opportunity to showcase their research and creative activities through oral and poster presentations.
 This event is an excellent opportunity for students to refine their presentation skills while sharing their talents and knowledge with others.
 Participants with the best oral and poster presentations will receive an award and be recognized during the reception and award ceremony.
-The next Meeting of the Minds will be held in spring 2022.
+The next Meeting of the Minds will be held in spring 2023.
 Contact the Office of Student Research at 909-537-3728 for more information.